cloudsolver/aws-saa/02-Networking/VPN.md

 -   **[[VPN]] tunnel**: An encrypted link where data can pass from the customer network to or from AWS.

-    Each VPN connection includes two VPN tunnels which you can simultaneously use for [[high availability]].
+    Each VPN connection includes two VPN tunnels which you can simultaneously use for [[high availability]] #wellarchitected